Lalitverma08/Numpy/README.md

 # Numpy
-Learn Some Important of Panda's Numpy Module
+Learn Some Important Methods of Panda's Numpy Module